rspamd/rspamd/doc/markdown/tutorials/writing_rules.md

     .include(try=true,priority=1) "$CONFDIR/local.d/config.conf"
     .include(try=true,priority=1) "$CONFDIR/override.d/config.conf"

-Therefore, you can either extend (using local.d) or ultimately override (using override.d) any settings in rspamd configuration.
+Therefore, you can either extend (using local.d) or ultimately override (using override.d) any settings in the rspamd configuration.

 For example, let's override some default symbols shipped with rspamd.
 To do that we can create and edit `etc/rspamd/local.d/metrics.conf`: